Renoks-Dev/NewRelic-Logs-To-Discord-Webhook/README.md

 2. The script will fetch logs from New Relic and send them to the Discord webhook.

 ### Scheduling
-- To schedule the script to run at regular intervals you can modify the `scheduledLogJob.js` file to suit your scheduling needs.
-Currently set to run at `5pm UTC every day`.
+- To schedule the script to run at regular intervals you can modify the `CRON_SCHEDULE` in config.json to suit your scheduling needs.

+> [!NOTE]
+Use [crontab.guru](https://crontab.guru/) to find the right Cron Job schedule that works for you.

 ---
 <br>

-> [!NOTE]
-I hope this helps!
+> I hope this helps!
 Let me know if you have any questions or need further assistance.